 Case study based course focused on developing skills in strategic competitive analysis, assessing business risk, effective implementation and execution of strategies and developing an effective leadership style based on current theories and research.

-ECM 535 Legal and Investigative Issues for Fraud Management (3 Credits)
+FCM 535 Legal and Regulatory Issues for Fraud Management (3 Credits)

 Case study analysis of business and economic crimes, including cybercrime, criminal liability of business entities, management and employees, investigation and prosecution.

 FCM 623 Advanced Fraud Investigation and Analysis (3 Credits)

 Types of criminal fraud, methods used to detect and analyze occurrence of fraud, techniques of fraud investigation, interviewing and interrogation, file and case management, interaction with external investigation, regulations, and law enforcement.